 Do you both like animals?
 Schedule a fall date volunteering at a local animal shelter.
 Or if food is more your speed, find a homeless shelter or soup kitchen and spend an afternoon working there.
 It’s not only something new to do, but you’re also helping other people in the process.

-Let’s face it: alcohol-related activities are fun during any season, but they’re especially fun in the fall.
-Many wineries, distilleries or breweries will hold harvest festivals with food trucks, music and other activities so you can make a full day or evening out of it.
-Order a flight of whatever beverage the place makes, and compare flavors and vote on your favorites.
+Let’s face it: Alcohol-related activities are fun during any season, but they’re especially fun in the fall.
+Many wineries, distilleries, or breweries will hold harvest festivals with food trucks, music, and other activities so you can make a full day or evening out of it.
+Order a flight of whatever beverage the place makes, compare flavors, and vote on your favorites.

 Hit up nearby antique shops or flea markets and sift through the treasures.
 Maybe you’re on a mission to find something (like the perfect coffee table), or maybe you just want to dig through boxes of old photos of someone else’s family, then frame them, hang them on your wall, and come up with elaborate stories about your “relatives.”
 Either way, going through antiques is a great way to spark conversation — even if it’s just asking “what is this?” repeatedly.